LLNL/system-noise/README.md

 ### Running FWQ-MPI

-Run the benchmark on all the *user* cores of a node.
+Run the benchmark on all the *user* Cores of a node.
 For example:
 ```
 # Slurm
 $ srun -N1 -n84 fwq-mpi -n50000 -w16384 -o fwq-mpi-n50k-w14.dat